karminski/pineapple/README.md

 # Description

-Pineapple Lang is a simple programming language demo.
+Pineapple Lang is a simple programming language demo implements by Go.
 It includes a hand-written recursive descent parser and a simple interpreter, although the language is not even Turing-complete.
 But this repo's main goal is to give beginners of compilation principles a warm up and a simple look at how a programming language is built.

 # How to run